Zvereman/grippercpp/README.md

 The following functionality has been implemented:

 - Set gripper position
-- Set gripper speed
+- Set gripper velocity
-- Get a graph of gripper position change over the last 10 seconds
+- Get a chart of gripper position change over the last 10 seconds

 This is an open project and anyone can use it for their own purposes. :)